amivaleo/NightModeExtender/README.md

 # JustAPerfectTheme
-Automatically change the theme from light to dark if the night-mode is enabled in GNOME.
-It can also change the gedit theme to make it more readable at night.
+This script automatically changes the interface theme at night, according to sunset and sunrise times.
+Those times are automatically fetched online depending on the user location.
+They are compared to the current time every 5 minutes.

+The script is active in background all the time, but it is asleep for most of the time and performs some checks once every 5 minutes.

+It is possible to customize a light theme and a dark theme indipendently for the user interface in GNOME.
+It is also possible to set other light and dark themes for specific applications like gedit.

 ## Installation
 Download the files and give the following command from the terminal:

 `$ chmod +x .JustTheme.sh ; mv .JustTheme.sh ~ ; mv JustTheme.desktop ~/.config/autostart/`

+Then reboot.

 ## Set custom themes
 Open the script `.JustTheme.sh` and set the name of your favourite themes in the first lines.